 - 12. The school administrator or designee shall fully implement the Board policies, including without limitation, the following: - a.
 2:260, Uniform Grievance procedure.
 A Student may use this policy to complain about bullying. - b.
 6:60 Curriculum content.
 Bullying prevention and character instruction is provided in all grades in accordance with State law. - c.
 6:65 Student Social and Emotional Development.
 Student social and emotional development is incorporated into the NeuroRestorative Academy's educational program as required by State law. - d.
 6:235, Access to Electronic Networks.
 This policy states that the use of the NeuroRestorative Academy's electronic network is limited to: (1) support of education and/or research, or (2) a legitimate business use. - e.
 7:20, Harassment of Students Prohibited.
 This policy prohibits any person from harassing, intimidating, or bullying a student based on an identified actual or perceived characteristic (the list of characteristics in 7:20 is the same as the list in this policy). - f.
 7:185, Teen Dating Violence.
 This policy prohibits teen dating violence on school property, at school sponsored activities, and in vehicles used for school-provided transportation. - g.
 7:190, Student Behavior.
 This policy prohibits, and provides consequences for, hazing, bullying, or other aggressive behaviors, or urging other students to engage in such conduct. - h.
 7:310, Restrictions on Publications; Elementary Schools.
-This policy prohibits students from and provides consequences for: (1) accessing and/or distributing at school any written, printed, or electronic material, including material from the internet, that will cause substantial disruption of the proper and orderly operation and discipline of the school and school activities, and (2) creating and/or distributing written, printed, or electronic material, including blogs, that causes substantial disruption to school operations or interferes with the rights of other students or staff members.
+This policy prohibits students from and provides consequences for: (1) accessing and/or distributing at school any written, printed, or electronic material, including material from the internet, that will cause substantial disruption of the proper and orderly operation and discipline of the school and school activities, and (2) creating and/or distributing written, printed, or electronic material, including photographic material and blogs, that causes substantial disruption to school operations or interferes with the rights of other students or staff members. - i. (vii) Increase student accountability if the incident of bullying is based on religion, race, ethnicity, or any other category that is identified in the Illinois Human Rights Act.